lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-5.rst

 **3.2.
 Execute a new image query.**
 Copy-paste the following ADQL query into the query box and click "Search" at lower left.
-This query will retrieve all images of subtype ``deep_coadd`` that were obtained with the *r*-band filter and overlap the ~1 degree ECDFS field (not just its central coordinates).
+This query will retrieve all images of subtype ``deep_coadd`` that were obtained with the *r*-band filter and overlap the ~1 degree EDFS field (not just its central coordinates).

 .. code-block:: SQL